dadrus/heimdall/docs/content/docs/configuration/pipeline/_index.md

 * [Mutators]({{< ref "mutators.md">}}) finalize the successful execution of the pipeline and transform the available information about the subject into a format expected, respectively required by the upstream service.
 This ranges from adding a query parameter, to a structured JWT in a specific header.
 * [Error Handlers]({{< ref "error_handlers.md">}}) are responsible for execution of logic if any of the handlers described above failed.
 These range from a simple error response to the client which sent the request to sophisticated handlers supporting complex logic and redirects.

+## General Configuration

-All of these can be configured in the corresponding section of the pipeline configuration entry as prototypes for the actual rule definition.
+All of the above said handlers must be configured in the `pipeline` section of Heimdall's configuration as prototypes for usage in the actual rule definition.
+With other words only those handlers, which have been configured, can then be reused by a rule.

 ```yaml
 pipeline: